tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

 [WRONG] High pressure alarm
 [RIGHT] Apnea alarm

+# ~Question 8
+What is a possible cause of a low volume alarm?

+[WRONG] Patient needs suctioning
+[WRONG] Patient biting the tube
+[RIGHT] Ventilator circuitry disconnect

+# ~Question 9
+Which of the following will cause a high pressure alarm?

+[RIGHT] Secretions
+[WRONG] Disconnected ventilator tubing
+[WRONG] Hypoxia
+[WRONG] An ETT cuff leak

 # Potential Mechanical Ventilator Complications

+We will be covering the following complications:
+* Laryngeal or tracheal injury
+* Skin integrity
+* Oxygen toxicity
+* Hypoxemia
+* Respiratory Acidosis or Alkalosis
+* Decreased cardiac output

 # Laryngeal or tracheal injury
 * The ETT cuff can place excessive pressure on the trachea and cause tracheal ischemia or even necrosis